BrianBLee1201/Slimefinder/README.md

 - `libcubiomeswrap.dylib`
 - Cubiomes-compatible Minecraft version ID

-⚠️ **Warning:** I had not fully tested this in Linux and Windows.
-If you have issues running in Linux and Windows, then let me know.
+⚠️ **Warning:** I had not fully tested this in Windows and Linux.
+If you have issues running in Windows or Linux, then let me know.

 ---